vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/fix-ajax-issue/index.md

     {% endblock %}
     ```

-4. All other templates which extends the `main.html` template have to extend the `page_content` block, not the `content` block.
+4. All other templates which extend the `main.html` template have to extend the `page_content` block, not the `content` block.

-5. Finally, in the page where I don't want to see disqus section, just add `disqus` to the `hide` attribute in the meta-data section:
+5. Finally, in the page where I don't want to see Disqus section, just add `disqus` to the `hide` attribute in the meta-data section:

     ```jinja hl_lines="6"
     ---